What do you want to learn?

 3. Are you running out of space to store inventory?

 As your order volume increases, you’ll need more inventory on hand.
-If you’re fulfilling orders from home, it can be hard to find the inventory storage space without renting or buying warehouse space.
+If you’re fulfiling orders from home, it can be hard to find the inventory storage space without renting or buying warehouse space.
 Working with a 3PL can save you from a garage filled to the brim or expensive warehouse leases.

 “My garage was at maximum capacity — we couldn’t even fit another person in there.
 I knew I had to make a transition in order to scale.
-With the seasonal nature of our business, meaning we’d have to scale up our fulfillment and workforce every year, I knew I had to find a 3PL partner.”
+With the seasonal nature of our business, meaning we’d have to scale up our fulfilment and workforce every year, I knew I had to find a 3PL partner.”

 Noel Churchill, Owner and CEO of RainbowOPTX